dmutikainen/dmutikainen.github.io/_posts/2024-08-11-enhancing-targeting-accuracy.md

 <br>
 ### Model Training <a name="logreg-model-training"></a>

 Instantiating and training our Logistic Regression model is done using the below code.
 We use the *random_state* parameter to ensure reproducible results, meaning any refinements can be compared to past results.
-We also specify *max_iter = 1000* to allow the solver more attempts at finding an optimal regression line, as the default value of 100 was not enough.
+We also specify *max_iter = 1000* to allow more attempts at finding an optimal regression line.
 ```python

 # instantiate our model object